henkjannl/RoomThermostat/README.md

 * 16 magnets (ø10 x 2.75 mm)
 * a PCB designed in KiCad.
 This is optional, components can also be connected with wires, although it is less reliable

-I think the total bill of materials is about €35
+Except for the housing and the OpenTherm interface, everything was ordered at AliExpress.
+The total bill of materials was about €35.
+The bill of materials can be found here ```\04 Electrical\Bill of materials.ods```.

 ## Mechanical hardware